Modelling multiwavelength afterglows of the VHE-GRB population: Data acquisition and analysis

 \subsubsection{GRB~221009A}

-{GRB~221009A at a redshift $z = 0.151$ \citep{2022GCN.32648....1D, 2022GCN.32686....1C}, is recognised as the brightest GRB ever recorded \citep{Burns2023ApJ...946L..31B}.
-It exhibited exceptionally high-energy emissions, with the detection of {up to} 18 TeV photons reported by LHASSO \citep{Huang2022}.
-VHE data for five distinct epochs were obtained from \citet{Ren2023}, while additional multiwavelength datasets across various frequencies were compiled from both \citet{Ren2023} and \citet{Banerjee2024}.
-The {final} SEDs were created for 13 different epochs, including the 5 epochs where VHE photons were detected by LHASSO.
-The MCMC sampling was performed in between 926 and 1926 s since the burst. {The} same model prescriptions were considered for GRB~221009A like the other GRBs, {i.e., evolving the magnetic field by keeping the other parameters fixed for all other epochs}.
-We corrected the VHE data sets with {the} EBL and internal absorptions.} {We note that our models over-predicts the late-time radio data in most of the time intervals in both the ISM and wind scenarios.}
+GRB~221009A at a $z = 0.151$ \citep{2022GCN.32648....1D, 2022GCN.32686....1C}, is recognised as the brightest GRB ever recorded \citep{Burns2023ApJ...946L..31B}.
+It exhibited exceptionally high-energy emission, with the detection of {up to} 18 TeV photons reported by LHASSO \citep{Huang2022}. {VHE data for five distinct epochs were obtained from \citet{2023Sci...380.1390L}, while additional multiwavelength datasets across various frequencies were compiled from both \citet{2023NatAs...7..986B,oconnor2023SciA....9I1405O,2023ApJ...956L..23T} and \citet{Banerjee2024}.} The final SEDs were created for 13 different epochs, including the 5 epochs where VHE photons were detected by LHASSO.
+The MCMC sampling was performed in between 926 and 1926 s since the burst.
+We have not selected data from very early epochs of GRB~221009A that are too close to the prompt emission.
+The same model prescriptions were considered for GRB~221009A like the other GRBs, i.e., evolving the $B$-field by keeping the other parameters fixed for all other epochs.
+We corrected the VHE data sets with {the} EBL and internal absorptions.
+We note that our models over-predicts the late-time radio data in most of the time intervals in both the ISM and wind scenarios.